mbwhite/documents/NEW-GettingStarted.md

 0. Make sure you've started Fabric as in Step 1!

-1. Clone the sample application
+1. Clone the sample application into a directory of your choice - BUT not the same directory as in Step1.
 ```
+$ cd ~/github
 $ git clone https://github.com/mbwhite/composer-sample-applications
+$ cd composer-sample-applications
 ```

 2. Choose which version of Fabric to use.
 For v0.6